 Now available for all Counties:

-Members of the public can bring in up to two cats on Tuesdays and Thursdays, no appointment required.
+Members of the public can bring in up to two cats on Tuesdays and Wednesdays, no appointment required.
 The cats MUST be in humane live traps, one cat per trap – no exceptions.
 This schedule may be altered during holidays or staff training days, so we recommend calling to confirm ahead of time!

 If you do not have access to a humane trap, one can be borrowed for up to 2 weeks from the Center.
 A deposit is required.
 Guidelines for trapping are provided